jimmyH/mypois/README.md

     - For windows you can find a prebuilt executable in the releases page
     - To use, simply create a configuration file in the same directory as your POIs, and then run mypois.exe config.ini, then copy the generated files to your sd card.

-  Audi, Volkswagen and Seat SatNavs are not currently supported.
+  Audi, Volkswagen and Seat SatNavs are not 'officially' supported, however it does work on some of these.
+Please update Issue #3 if you find it works (or doesn't work) on your SatNav.

 ## Notes